ferrilab/bitvec/book/memory-model.md

 program execution, memory access will be consistent and sound.

 In addition, the `domain` module’s types provide views which manipulate the `store` model to maximize performance.
-This document will discuss primarily `store`, and use `domain` only to provide examples of how `store` is used in practice to accomplish the library’s implementation.
+This chapter will discuss primarily `store`, and use `domain` only to provide examples of how `store` is used in practice to accomplish the library’s implementation.